AliakbarMzadeh/Visual-Model/README.md

 # Visual-Model

+Summary:
-Sparse representation of natural images that matches the receptive fields of primary cortex simple cells.
+This project focuses on creating a sparse representation of natural images, aligning with the receptive fields of simple cells in the primary visual cortex, highlighting the neural encoding of visual stimuli.